-This amount will vary depending upon prevailing circumstances.
-There may be times when the Investment Manager considers stock markets to be overpriced or that a period of instability exists which presents unusual risks.
+This amount will vary depending upon prevailing circumstances and although it would normally not exceed 20% of the total value of each Sub-fund, there may be times when the Investment Manager considers stock markets to be overpriced or that a period of instability exists which presents unusual risks.
 In such cases or during such periods, a higher level of liquidity may be maintained and, if considered prudent, the amount of fixed interest, cash or near cash instruments held would be increased.
-If market conditions were deemed unusually risky, this increased amount could be up to 50% of the value of each Sub-fund.
+Unless market conditions were deemed unusually risky, the increased amount and period would not be expected to exceed 30% and six months respectively.